ai-wordsmith/tableau-wordsmith-python-sdk/README.md

 ### config.yml File

+In order to propagate changes made to `config.yml` file, run `npm run build` from root.

 #### `tableau`
   - **server**: Server url hosting dashboard.
 Include trailing slash.
   - **project**: Project name from URL.
 See image below for more detail.